False Rape Accusations Rarely Happen, So Why Is It So Easy To Believe Survivors Are Lying?

 Sometimes Twitter is amazing. #MeToo #HimToo #IBelieveSurvivors pic.twitter.com/KnrCkIJqlO— Ronan FarrOhNoSheBetterDont ??️? (@SJGrunewald) October 9, 2018

 To her, #HimToo is a rallying cry for the men who've been falsely accused of sexual assault, and a reminder that false accusations ruin lives.
-Her son, Pieter Hanson, quickly responded to the the tweet to make it clear that he does not support his mum's use of #HimToo.
-But his mum's opinion isn't rare.
+Her son, Pieter Hanson, quickly responded to the the tweet to make it clear that he does not support his mom's use of #HimToo.
+But, his mom's opinion isn't rare.
 Many people truly believe that most sexual assault reports are false, and that the survivors who come forward have a vendetta against the person (usually a man in a powerful position) they've accused.

 There are differences between a false report, a baseless report, and an unsubstantiated report, the NSVRC says.
 A report is false when an investigation proves that the sexual assault never happened.
 It's baseless when the assault doesn't meet the criteria for rape, even though investigators do believe it happened.
 And it's unsubstantiated when there's insufficient evidence to prove whether or not a crime happened.
 But not all police departments abide by these definitions, and often, statistics about false accusations of sexual assault inflate the numbers, because definitions of what constitutes a false allegation and what constitutes sexual assault are unclear.